two dogs getting lice treatment, text naming the article "Lice on Dogs"

 Washing the bedding in hot water is an effective way of killing lice.
 Also, vacuum any areas within the home that the dog likes to spend time in.
 Steam cleaning rugs and furniture will remove any lice eggs or lice.

 Be patient and realistic about the treatment and recovery.
 In the best-case scenario, your dog will recover quickly.
 But others may take much longer.
-Don't forget appointments for progress monitoring and treatment adjustments where necessary.
+Be sure to stick to your veterinary appointments even if the issue seems to get better.
+Lice can linger for longer than you'd expect.

 Use the following tips to ensure your dogs stay safe from tick infestations.

-Keep the areas where dogs congregate clean.
-Some may indeed be out of your control.
+Some situations may indeed be out of your control.
 For instance, you have little say about public spaces like parks.
 In that case, try and avoid going near large populations of dogs.
-But if you, for example, have to use boarding facilities or kennels, check to ensure proper hygiene.
-Have the same at home through regular cleaning and sanitization.
-Also, seek immediate treatment for lice infestation.

 If you use grooming salons, be bold and enquire about the sanitization of their equipment.
 Shared tools are a common way of spreading lice.
 Stick to reputable establishments or do the grooming yourself.
 The advantage is that they will not stake their reputation by being unhygienic.